codeigniter-kr/ci4userguidekr/source/dbmgmt/forge.rst

 Adding fields
 =============

 Fields are normally created via an associative array.
-Within the array you must include a 'type' key that relates to the datatype of the field.
+Within the array, you must include a 'type' key that relates to the datatype of the field.
 For example, INT, VARCHAR, TEXT, etc. Many datatypes (for example VARCHAR) also require a 'constraint' key.